friedkiwi/mumudvb-mips/README.md

 ### About

-MuMuDVB Autobuilding with Crosstool and drone.io to MIPS Arch I only maintain in this repo:
+MuMuDVB Autobuilding with Crosstool-ng and drone.io to MIPS Arch I only maintain in this repo:
 - Crosstool-ng MIPS Toolchain
 - drone.io autobuild script and related stuff